How Internxt Protects Your Data

-First, you make an account, which on the surface is a pretty standard process.
-The difference with our service is with each account the user creates they are issued a client.
+First, you make an account, which on the surface, is a pretty standard process.
+The difference with our service is that each account the user creates is issued a client.

 This client is like your master account.
 The password and account you make give you access to your client.
-In your client, we store your mnemonic which acts as your encryption key(more on that later).
+In your client, we store your mnemonic, which is used as the seed for generating each file encryption key(more on that later).

-Whenever you register an account with the Internxt platform we generate a passphrase and place it in your client.
+Whenever you register an account with the Internxt platform, we generate a passphrase and place it in your client.
 This passphrase is called a mnemonic.

 When you upload a file to our private cloud storage, Internxt automatically encrypts the file before it leaves your device.
 Nothing you upload reaches the internet in its raw, readable form.